-Figure 31.
+Figure 29.
 Direct Vent Roof Termination Kit 15F75 or 44J41

-Figure 34.
+Figure 30.
 Flush Mount Side Wall Termination

-- If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24" (610 mm) as shown in Figure 39. - When exhaust and intake piping must be run up an outside wall, the exhaust piping must be terminated with pipe sized per Table 9.
+- 6. On field supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.
+See Figure 31. - If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24" (610 mm) as shown in Figure 31. - When exhaust and intake piping must be run up an outside wall, the exhaust piping must be terminated with pipe sized per Table 9.
 The intake piping may be equipped with a 90° elbow turndown.
-Using turndown will add 5 feet (1.5 m) to the equivalent length of the pipe. - Based on the recommendation of the manufacturer, a multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in Figure 37.
+Using turndown will add 5 feet (1.5 m) to the equivalent length of the pipe. - Based on the recommendation of the manufacturer, a multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in Figure 36.